 BISHOP’S CASTLE TOWN COUNCIL

-The first Bishop’s Castle Town Council Civic Awards were launched by Mayor Karen Bavastock in 2015 and an award ceremony was held in the council chamber in September.
-The awards proved to be very popular and it is hoped they will continue to be awarded in recognition of public service every year.
+The first Bishop’s Castle Town Council Civic Awards were launched by the then Mayor in 2015 and an awards ceremony was held in the council chamber.
+The awards proved to be very popular and they continue to be awarded in recognition of public service every year.

 Download the 2019 leaflet and application/nomination form Civic-Award-nomination-form 2019

 In the spring of every year, Bishop’s Castle’s 12 Town Councillors elect the mayor for the forthcoming 12 months in a public ceremony called Mayor Making.
 The deputy mayor is also elected.

 The occasion, mirrored by other towns all over the country, is the formal annual meeting of the council.

 The newly elected mayor and deputy leave the Council Chamber to be robed and their return is announced by the Town Crier.

 The council’s maces and pikes are on display.
 After the mayor’s speech, it is traditional for him or her to invite everyone present to adjourn for refreshments.

 Mayor’s Sunday & the Queen’s Birthday

 Mayor’s Sunday in Bishop’s Castle is the traditional celebration of the newly elected mayor and usually involved a morning parade to St. John the Baptist Parish Church led by the town’s Drum and Bugle Band.